 How to get more Google reviews for your fitness or yoga studio

-As a small business owner, nothing gives you that ‘warm and fuzzy’ feeling quite like receiving a glowing Google review of your fitness studio — especially if it’s unexpected.
+As a small business owner, nothing gives you that ‘warm and fuzzy’ feeling quite like receiving a glowing Google review of your fitness or wellness studio — especially if it’s unexpected.
 It makes you feel as though all the blood, sweat and tears are actually worth it!
-But collecting positive Google reviews isn’t just important for your state of mind — it’s actually a crucial business activity to improve your fitness studios’ reputation and get more customers through the door.
+But collecting positive Google reviews isn’t just important for your state of mind — it’s actually a crucial business activity to improve your local businesses’ reputation and get more customers through the door.

 Why Google reviews are so important

 Let’s start with the obvious.
 Research shows that 97% of consumers read reviews before buying from local businesses— and fitness and wellness studios are no exception.
 In fact, this is especially the case with studios, as in many cases they are committing to a membership for a certain amount of time.
 So, they need to know they’re in good hands!

 When your customers are going to work-out at a new studio, they want to know what others who have visited before thought — just as you would if you were going to try a new restaurant or hair salon.
 They need to know that there’s no rats scampering through the studio, creepy instructors or unexpected membership fees!
 While Facebook ads and perfectly curated Instagram feeds help craft your studio’s image, the average consumer is becoming more and more aware that this isn’t always the genuine.
 It’s your reviews that are really going to help you build trust.